Federation era religion which developed into modern Sophic League Sophism

 The Camiroi Sighting

 In 1684 an attractive and biologically young woman fitting Lucidia's description and the Miranda Clade genotype began teaching the Path of Compassion in Camiroi Orbital Habitat 5, Camiroi.
 After developing a small following she and her two assistants departed on a relativist vessel for Ukinsracke.
 However, on arrival none of the three were found to be listed in the passenger list.
 Modern historians and cliologists have questioned the validity of the so-called Camiroi sighting, and it has entered the annals of Lucidist folklore.

-Although the mystery of Lucidia Mirnas Miranda continues to this stardate, her greatest contribution to Galactic Civilization has been in the formulation and expression of a faith that is tolerant yet idealistic, compassionate yet logical, of appeal to sentients of any type and intelligence.
+Although the mystery of Lucidia Mirnas Miranda continues to this stardate, her greatest contribution to Galactic Civilization has been in the formulation and expression of a faith that is tolerant yet idealistic, compassionate yet logical, of appeal to sophonts of any type and toposophic level.